AelithBlanchett/RendezvousWrestling/RendezvousWrestling/README.md

 ﻿#TODO
-- All the generic constraints need to be redone
-- Names and types of features should be revised
-- Some modifiers were hardcoded in the base game.
-See what's up with that ("Stun")
+- Add ModifierFactory to the list of generics :(
+- Rework game settings so they can be overrided
+- Use the factories to create the features, modifiers, actions.
+For modifiers, make sure to use the ReceivedModifiers and ApplyingModifiers
+- Make sure features, modifiers and actions are correctly instanciated and working with the new types
+- Review IDs of all entities
+- Implement all the actions/features/modifiers